DFE-Digital/dfe-glossary/app/index.md

 ### High potential initial teacher training (HPITT)

 This is a two year postgraduate initial teacher training route where graduates are paid a salary.
-The scheme is run by [Teach First](https://www.teachfirst.org.uk/training-programme), a registered salary, and is more publicly known by the name "teach first".
+The scheme is run by [Teach First](https://www.teachfirst.org.uk/training-programme), a registered salary, and is more publicly known by the name ‘teach first’.

 ### Higher Education Statistics Agency (HESA)